open-austin/sporkability/README.md

 ### Simplify your app as much as possible

-- Deploy buttons
+- *Deploy-This* buttons
 - Reduce the number of dependencies
     - Do you really need mongo and memcached?
     - Do you even need a server?
 Can it just be static HTML + JS files hosted on GitHub Pages?
-- Use simple easy to deploy technology
+- Use simple, easy-to-deploy technology
     - Tools like Travis CI make deployment public.
 Anybody can look at the build history and figure out how things are built.

+### Put yourself in your forker’s shoes

+- Inline documentation, explain your thinking
+- User Context.
+Anything to better understand the intended users, uses, usage

 ### Licenses and Copyright